Undergraduate Research Opportunities at CESTA: Winter, Spring, and/or Summer 2021

 - For full-time students, program is more intensive, with frequent sessions and co-working

 Internship positions can vary according to individual project needs and policies associated with forms of support.
 Interns will receive information about their specific arrangement in their offer letters.
 Generally speaking, interns working part-time may receive academic credit via their project's faculty lead or be offered stipends or hourly positions.
 Interns working full-time in the spring or summer quarters may be offered hourly positions or stipends.
 Students who qualify for Federal Work-Study awards in 2020-21 should let us know about their eligibility at the time that they apply.
 Students offered positions supported by VPUE stipends are required to complete a Student Contract prior to participating in our program.

 Through the application form, you'll share basic information about you, the faculty-led project you would like to work on (or general type of digital humanities projects you'd like to work on), and details about your eligibility.
 While we cannot guarantee that you will be matched with the project you request, we will do our best to meet your preferences.
 You will also be asked to upload a resume and cover letter that addresses a brief prompt.
 The application should take under 45 minutes to complete.
 Once you submit, you'll receive an email confirmation of your responses from Google Forms.
-(If you need to make changes to your application after submitting, please email email@example.com.)
+(If you need to make changes to your application after submitting, please email cesta_stanford [at] stanford.edu.)

 As noted above, prompt applications will receive preferential consideration, as will applicants who are eligible for Federal Work-Study.
 Any applications submitted after the deadline will be considered only if additional needs arise.